 Our fully-accredited Adult Psychiatry Residency Program was established in 1980 and is the primary training site for our state's practicing psychiatrists.
 Our recently added Rural Psychiatry Program provides advanced training in telehealth and collaborative care models for improving access and quality of behavioral health services in our rural communities.

 The Psychiatry Clerkship Program for third-year medical students introduces students to the practice of psychiatry in both outpatient and inpatient settings.
 Fourth-year medical students may also choose an elective which focuses on specialty areas in psychiatry.

 Our department also houses the medical school Wellness Advocate position.
 This role is dedicated to promoting medical student wellness, resilience and stress management, as well as educating medical students and faculty on these important areas.

 Our faculty is engaged in numerous state, national and international research collaborations for advancing knowledge of the epidemiology, prevention, and treatment of behavioral health disorders and conditions across the lifespan.
-Our faculty lead research activities in the multidisciplinary Neuropsychiatric Research Institute, the Sanford Health Eating Disorders Center, the NIH-funded GENACIS alcohol epidemiology collaboration, the SMHS' Center for Health Promotion and Prevention Research, and the North Dakota Department of Human Services.
+Our faculty lead research activities in the multidisciplinary Sanford Research, the Sanford Health Eating Disorders Center, the NIH-funded GENACIS alcohol epidemiology collaboration, the SMHS' Center for Health Promotion and Prevention Research, and the North Dakota Department of Human Services.
 Please read more about our faculty and staff in our Bismarck, Fargo, Grand Forks and other locations.

 Andrew McLean, M.D., M.P.H.Chair, Psychiatry & Behavioral Science